Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Globalization in India

-India too is no exception to globalization.
-The Indian economy witnessed major changes in the 90's.
-The new economic reform was known as Liberalization, Privatizations and Globalization (LPG model).
-The main aim was the rapid growth of Indian economy and to make it globally competitive.
-The period of economic transition had major impact on the economic development in all the major sectors.
+In early 1990s the Indian economy had witnessed dramatic policy changes.
+The idea behind the new economic model known as Liberalization, Privatization and Globalization in India (LPG), was to make the Indian economy one of the fastest growing economies in the world.
+An array of reforms was initiated with regard to industrial, trade and social sector to make the economy more competitive.
+The economic changes initiated have had a dramatic effect on the overall growth of the economy.
+It also heralded the integration of the Indian economy into the global economy.
 The Indian economy was in major crisis in 1991 when foreign currency reserves went down to $1 billion and inflation was as high as 17%.
 Fiscal deficit was also high and NRI's were not interested in investing in India.
 Then the following measures were taken to liberalize and globalize the economy.

 Steps Taken to Globalize Indian Economy